 Although we currently invoice most of our customers in U.S. dollars, changes in the value of the U.S. dollar versus the local currency in which our products are sold, along with economic and political conditions of such foreign countries, could adversely affect our business, financial condition and results of operations.
 Purchase prices for our products may be impacted by fluctuations in the exchange rate between the U.S. dollar and the local currencies of the contract manufacturers, which may have the effect of increasing our cost of goods in the future.
 In addition, the weakening of an international customer's local currency and banking market may negatively impact such customer's ability to meet their payment obligations to us.
-We regularly monitor the creditworthiness of our international customers and make credit decisions based on both prior sales experience with such customers have the ability to meet all of their obligations to us, there can be no assurance that they will continue to be able to meet such obligations.
-During 2018 and the first three months of 2019, exchange rate fluctuations did not have a material impact on our net sales or inventory costs.
+We regularly monitor the creditworthiness of our international customers and make credit decisions based on both prior sales experience with such customers and their current financial performance, as well as overall economic conditions.
+While we currently believe that our international customers have the ability to meet all of their obligations to us, there can be no assurance that they will continue to be able to meet such obligations.
+During 2018 and the first six months of 2019, exchange rate fluctuations did not have a material impact on our net sales or inventory costs.
 We do not engage in hedging activities with respect to such exchange rate risk.